apmuthu/phpprojects/README.md

 * `AjaxJSselect.html` - Javascript based drop down select controlled by another select box
 * `TandC.php` - Place defined constants in a PHP String

+## HowTo Articles
+* [DOS_FileListInMySQL.md](DOS_FileListInMySQL.md) - Organise DOS File and Folder List into a MySQL table and generate Delete and Move commands

 ### PHP CLI
 * `php_is_cli.php` - Checks if called from PHP CLI, obtains local server IP
 * `php_cli_param_usage.php` - Various ways to pass on parameters into a PHP script for CLI usage